ekerrison/intro-unix-shell/_episodes/03-create.md

 >
 > 3. Stick with letters, numbers, `.` (period or 'full stop'), `-` (dash) and `_` (underscore).
 >
->    Many other characters have special meanings on the command line.
->    We will learn about some of these during this lesson.
->    There are special characters that can cause your command to not work as
->    expected and can even result in data loss.
 >
 > If you need to refer to names of files or directories that have spaces
 > or other special characters, you should surround the name in quotes (`""`).